 Within walking distance to the surf club and beach, it is a must-do for anyone considering taking a trip to Mooloolaba.

 Part of the scenic Glass House Mountains National Park, Mount Ngungun makes for a fun family day out in nature.
 Activities such as hiking and bird watching are a great way to be more connected to nature and encourage yourself or your family to put down your phones for a few hours.
 The duration of the hike is approximately 2 hours long but the views of nearby Mt Tibrogargan on the route to the top and the 360-degree panorama of the coast and hinterland at the summit are just sensational!

 As we begin to emerge from COVID-19 ‘lockdown’ and explore areas closer to home, you might be surprised what our own ‘backyard’ has to offer!
-So what are you waiting for… get out there and enjoy these beautiful spots that the ‘locals’ know and love!
+So what are you waiting for… get out there and enjoy these Sunshine Coast secret spots that the ‘locals’ know and love!